Yagisan/yagisans_better_stellaris/README.md

 Each year the game will now attempt to respawn anomalies, provided their spawn conditions are met.
 These can respawn anywhere in the galaxy, in both player and AI controlled space.

 The respawn system will attempt to respawn all Vanilla anomalies, and if you own the respective DLC, All Distant Stars Story Pack and Federations anomalies.
-The vanilla uplift anomalies will respawn too, but have been configured to have 1/5 the chance of regular anomalies.

 Each attempt at respawning an anomaly has an 85% chance of success.